ad3ller/emonitor/docs/source/configure.rst

 Configure
 =========

-Communication with a serial instrument is configured using `~/.emonitor/instrum.ini`.
-This file is also used to configure the recording of instrument readings.
+Communication with a serial device -- or *instrument* -- is configured using `~/.emonitor/instrum.ini`.
+This file is also used to configure the recording of sensor data.

 The configuration file can be viewed using ``emonitor config``. ::